 - Exchange (non on-prem deployments)

 Shown below is an example of a popup using Microsoft authentication.
-Note that this popup may also appear if you incorrectly type your password.
+The program currently triggers this popup only if the following are met:

 Once you have proceeded through the prompts you can click on Connect and Download to save the credentials.
 If you want to delete the account or the credentials you can click on the delete account button in the main program window.